The Corces Lab @ The Gladstone Institute For Neurological Disease

 Name Years in Lab Position in Lab Subsequent Position

-Lucas Kampman 2020-2023 Staff Research Associate UW, PhD Program in Molecular and Cellular Biology
+Lucas Kampman 2020-2023 Staff Research Associate PhD Student, UW Program in Molecular and Cellular Biology

 Dayoung Kim 2022-2023 Visiting PhD Student PhD Student, UNIST Korea